vitpia/markdown-cv/index.md

 __Piai, V.__ _Reconfiguration of the language network after brain damage_.
 Symposium “Cognitive Networks: Trends in Multimodal Approaches and Connectomics” at the 26th Annual Meeting of the Cognitive Neuroscience Society.
 San Francisco, USA.
 March, 2019.

-`2018`
-\*Garg, A., __Piai, V.__, McQueen, J., & Roelofs, A. _The perception-production interface: Insights from cumulative semantic effects_.
-26th Annual Conference on Architectures and Mechanisms for Language Processing.
-Hyderabad, India.
-February, 2018.

 ## Supervision

 ### Postdoctoral researchers